-Non Clinical members will be attached to the Event Health Services Divisions in Hobart, Launceston and the North West and will performs roles and duties that may include pre-packing equipment and stores for duties and larger events, ensure vehicles and equipment is always in operational order, restocking kits and vehicles and any other administration or logistics duties as required.
+As a non-clinical volunteer, you will be attached to the Event Health Services Divisions in Hobart, Launceston or the North West.
+Duties may include pre-packing equipment and stores for duties and larger events, ensuring vehicles and equipment are always in operational order, restocking kits and vehicles and any other administration or logistics duties as required.

 You contribute the most valuable; your time, commitment and compassion.

-- Providing preventative health and harm minimisation products including electrolyte replacement fluids, sunscreen, feminine/sanitary hygiene products and safe sex packs
+- Supplying preventative health and harm minimization products such as electrolyte replacement fluids, sunscreen, feminine/sanitary hygiene products, and safe sex packs.

-- Provide first aid support, advice and care for patrons
+- Offering first aid support, advice, and care to patrons.

-- Providing safe “Chill Out” zones and safe areas
+- Establishing safe “Chill Out” zones and designated safe areas.

-With St John Tasmania you can gain nationally accredited qualifications and certificates.
-Our regular training and annual re accreditation process ensures that you have the skills you need.
+At St John Tasmania, you have the opportunity to acquire nationally accredited qualifications and certificates.
+Regular training and annual re-accreditation processes ensure that you possess the necessary skills.

 Volunteer Application Form